Colonel Craig Duncan

 Duncan is the Advertising Director at The Daily Herald in Columbia, Tennessee; the General Manager of the Advertiser News of Spring Hill; and the Vice President of Sales and Marketing for Natchez Trace Media.
 Craig Duncan was born in February 1962 in Rheiland, Germany on a U. S. Army Base called Landstuhl.
 He was raised in Odenton and Gaithersburg, Maryland and now resides in Columbia, Tennessee which is in Maury County.
 He is happily married to his wife of almost 30 years, Melissa Duncan and they have two adult children Miles Duncan and Lexie Duncan.

 Craig Duncan was appointed by Governor Paul Patton of Kentucky on October 15th, 2003 as a Kentucky Colonel for being an Ambassador for the Bourbon Industry and espousing the virtues of Bourbon throughout the Commonwealth.
-On August 15th, 2015 Colonel Duncan had bestowed upon him the same honor and title as a Tennessee Colonel by Governor Bill Haslam of Tennessee and was appointed an Aide-de-Camp to the Governor’s office for telling the spreading the Historic stories that made Tennessee Whiskey so famous.
+On August 15th, 2015 Colonel Duncan was appointed the same title and honor as a Tennessee Colonel by Governor Bill Haslam of Tennessee and was appointed an Aide-de-Camp to the Governor’s office for telling the Historic stories that made Tennessee Whiskey so famous.

 Professor Craig Duncan was one of the three founding members of Whiskey University dating back as far as September of 2009.
 In May 2012 three guys started hanging out a few times a month and talking about what they learned about Bourbon or Whiskey.
 Duncan along with Jason Kyle and Ross Osborne started collecting as many brands as they could find from the nine major (at that time) bourbon distilleries in Kentucky.
 They each started contributing to the collection when they went to a local liquor store or traveled to another state or country.
 After about three years, the Tenn-tucky Bourbon Bar was conceived.
 Now with over 800 different brands of whiskey and 470 different brands of bourbons.
 Now it is one of the largest private collections in the world.